The key to being a modern supply chain manager

 Challenges a Supply Chain Manager faces

-Modern Supply Chain Manager goals
+Modern Supply Chain Manager objectives

 Every Supply Chain Manager will be judged based on how they lower costs and improve the supply chain through optimal processes and tools.
 Of course, quality and customer service should not be sacrificed to reduce costs.
 To revisit the inventory management example, the Supply Chain Manager should aim to always have the optimum quantity of an item in stock, enough to keep delivery reliability and customer satisfaction high, whilst avoiding excess inventory.